Character Building

 --------

 Dispel magic has a diminished effect on psionic powers, while negate psionics has a diminished effect on magic.
 When making a dispel check against the opposing energy, the check is assessed a –4 penalty.
+There is no differentiation between arcane and divine magic in this situation.

 Antimagic field halves its effect when used on psionics, and null psionics field halves its effect when used on magic.
 Each round, an opposing effect has only a 50% chance to remain unhindered.
 If hindered, it is considered suppressed for 1d4 rounds, and then becomes unhindered for the remaining duration of the spell or power.
+There is no differentiation between arcane and divine magic in this situation.

 Effects that specifically block certain spells or types of spell effects usually have the same effect on any psionic counterparts, and vice versa.
 This is determined on a case-by-case basis by the GM.

-The two skills Use Magic Device and Use Psionic Device are combined, as are all magic item creation feats and their psionic analogues.
+Use Magic Device and Use Psionic Device are combined into a single skill and renamed "Use Metaphysical Device."
+All magic item creation feats are also combined with their psionic analogues.

-If a class has Knowledge (arcana) as a class skill, yet has no magical aptitude, add Knowledge (psionics) as a class skill.
+If a class has Knowledge (arcana) as a class skill, yet has no inherent magical aptitude, add Knowledge (psionics) as a class skill.

 --------